beatarudzka/recipes-box-flask-postgresql-app/README.md

-# Boilerplate for Python Flask App from Scratch
+# Step by step for Python Flask App from Scratch

 Boilerplate how to get started using the Flask framework.
 - [x] create new virtual env and install the necessary packages and get a basic Hello World Application running in our browser.